keptn/keptn.github.io/content/docs/0.16.x/operate/advanced_install_options/index.md

 in the `apiService.tokenSecretName` Helm value during installation.
 For Helm-Service and JMeter-Service you can also provide the API token by using the `remoteControlPlane.tokenSecretName` Helm value.

-The user-provided secret needs to live in the same namespace where Keptn will be installed into.
+The user-provided secret needs to live in the same namespace where Keptn will be installed.
 The user-provided secret should contain a single key `keptn-api-token` with a token consisting of numbers and letters as its value.